happy family of three

 Out-of-Network Coverage

 This can impact the facilities and doctors you visit for medical care.
 Therefore, it’s important to note an insurer’s policies on this.
-Visiting a preferred provider or facility that isn’t in your insurer’s network means that they don’t share a contract.
+Visiting a preferred provider or facility that isn’t in your insurer’s network means they don’t share a contract.
 You may have to pay in full if you aren’t careful.

 Out-of-Pocket Maximum